Updated April 7, 2023

 - Safari 5+

 Drupal websites support connectivity with loads of data servers out there.
-You can host your data either on a local engine or a remote engine using any of the below-recommended database server providers.
+You can host your data either on a local engine or a remote engine using any of the below-recommended database service providers.

 - MySQL 5.5.3+ (highly recommended)